Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 6. Art showcase websites (DeviantArt, ArtStation, and Behance)

-Let's go more in-depth now for more information about these tips and a few more good-to-know things.
+Let's go into more depth now for more information about these tips and a few more good-to-know things.

 1. Midjourney's Community Feed

-If you're a paid subscriber to Midjourney, this will probably be the most used tool that you're going to use to get prompt inspiration.
+If you're a paid subscriber to Midjourney, this will probably be the most used tool to get prompt inspiration.

 The Community Feed!